Home > Broadband > Broadband Guides > Broadband Outage

 Several different components are involved in powering a home with broadband, from the exchange to the cabinet on your street to your internet service provider’s (IPS’s) internal systems.
 This means an outage could be due to a fault with any part of the supply, sometimes making it difficult to isolate and resolve.

-There are a few different types of outages.
+There are a few different types of internet outages.
 Localised outages impact a specific area – often just a street or single building – usually because of issues like damaged cables or a router failure.
 Regional or national outages affect much larger areas and are typically caused by more substantial failures in network equipment or extreme weather conditions that can damage part of an ISP's infrastructure.

 Here are a few common causes of broadband outages: